juronja/homelab-configs/README.md

-# homelab-configs
+# Homelab configurations
 Configuration files for various things related IT.
-I started to learn IT and am marking down important things for personal use.
+Marking down important things for personal use so I won't forget.